yugiohfi/yugiohswap/SPECIFICATIONS.md

 #Liquidity Fee

 A liquidity provider fee of **0.5%** paid in the currency is added to every trade, increasing the corresponding $CurrencyReserve_i$.
 Compared to the 0.3% fee chosen by Uniswap, the 0.5% fee was chosen to ensure that token reserves are deep, which ultimately provides a better experience for users (less slippage, better price discovery and lower risk of transactions failing).
-This value could change for Niftyswap V2.
+This value could change for YuGiOhswap V2.

 While the $CurrencyReserve_i$ / $TokenReserve_i$ ratio is constantly shifting, fees makes sure that the total combined reserve size increases with every trade.
 This functions as a payout to liquidity providers that is collected when they burn their liquidity pool tokens to withdraw their portion of total reserves.